gitthat30/STDISCM-PS1/README.md

 - Define the initial parameters of the particle generation.
 - Observe the behavior of particles as they move within the defined environment.
-- Visualize collisions between particles and walls.
+- Visualize collisions between particles and borders.
 - Customize the properties of particles and the simulation environment.